 Drivers' Increased Duty of Care around Children

-This does not mean that drivers are presumed negligent any time they collide with a child on a bicycle.
-In cases where the driver showed all the precaution which can be expected but still could not avoid the accident, the driver has satisfied the increased duty of care and should not be found negligent.
+This doesn't mean that drivers are presumed negligent any time they collide with a child on a bike.
+In cases where the driver showed all the precaution which can be expected, but still could not avoid the accident, the driver has satisfied the increased duty of care and shouldn't be found negligent.

 Children and Contributory Negligence in Bicycle Accidents

 As in many types of injury cases, defendants in bicycle accident lawsuits often claim that the bicyclist's negligence (specifically, contributory or comparative negligence) caused or contributed to the accident.
 However, just as drivers are held to a higher standard when children are present, children on bicycles are often held to a lower standard.

 State laws vary widely on whether and when children may be held responsible for contributing to the cause of accidents.
 Under the "tender years" doctrine, most jurisdictions hold that very young children (up to age 4 in many places) are incapable of contributory negligence because they are incapable of exercising care for their own safety or that of others.
 This applies to child bicycle accident cases, meaning that a driver found negligent may not argue that contributory negligence by such a young child caused the accident.

 Between the "tender years" and early teenage years (often from 4 to 14 years old), many states apply a presumption that the child is incapable of contributory negligence.
 A defendant can rebut this assumption, but must prove that under the circumstances in question, the child was capable of exercising care for his or her own safety.